tangentyh/notes-of-tan/javaNotes.md

 ## Proxy

 1. proxies
-   - create, at runtime, new classes that implement a given set of interfaces
+   - usage -- at runtime, create new classes that implement given interfaces, with a method invocation handler
+   - proxy class definition
-   - proxy objects belong to a class that is defined at runtime with an undefined name, and has a name such as `$Proxy0`
+     - runtime defined name -- proxy objects belong to classes defined at runtime with names such as `$Proxy0`
-   - all proxies are final singleton and extends `Proxy`
+     - modifiers and inheritance -- all proxies are `public final` and extends `Proxy`
+     - singleton -- only one proxy class for a particular class loader and ordered set of interfaces
+     - package -- default package if given interfaces all public, else belongs to the package of given non-public interfaces
-   - all proxy classes override the `toString()` , `equals()` , and `hashCode()`, and interface methods with `InvocationHandler::invoke`
+   - proxying -- all proxy classes override the `toString()`, `equals()`, and `hashCode()`, and given interface methods with `InvocationHandler::invoke`
      - other methods in `Object` are untouched
-   - only one proxy class for a particular class loader and ordered set of interfaces
-   - package
-     - If all interfaces that the proxy class implements are public, no package
-     - all non-public interfaces must belong to the same package, and the proxy class will also belong to that package

-1. `Interface java.lang.reflect.InvocationHandler`
+1. `Interface java.lang.reflect.InvocationHandler` -- invocation handlers
    - `public Object invoke(Object proxy, Method method, Object[] args) throws Throwable`
-   - invocation handler — any class that implements `InvocationHandler`
    - additional data is stored in the invocation handler

 1. `java.lang.reflect.Proxy`